tinat10/IT202-101/README.md

 # IT202-101
 # Tina Thai
 # I am a computer science major.
+UCID is tkt